-Each student will be required to submit a research proposal to his/her advisory committee.
-The student and his/her mentor will decide upon the format of the research proposal: 1) traditional proposal with no page limits, 2) NIH style grant including all its limitations (F31, R21), or foundation style grant with associated page limitations (e.g., AHA predoctoral grant).
+Each student will be required to submit a research proposal to their advisory committee.
+The student and their mentor will decide upon the format of the research proposal: 1) traditional proposal with no page limits, 2) NIH style grant including all its limitations (F31, R21), or foundation style grant with associated page limitations (e.g., AHA predoctoral grant).
 Traditional proposal format is as follows: Abstract (1pg), Specific Aims (1pg), Background and Pilot Studies (3-5pgs), Experimental Design and Methods including an anticipated results section (4-5pgs), References (unlimited).
 For NIH-style grant format, refer to the National Institutes of Health website for current information.
 For foundation grants, please refer to their website for information.
-A pre-proposal meeting is required for approval of research proposal format and submission of Research Proposal Forms GSBS Forms and Guidelines website.
+A pre-proposal meeting is required for approval of research proposal format and submission of Research Proposal Forms SBS Forms and Guidelines website.

-After student meets with his/her advisory committee, the student will setup a meeting with his/her advisory committee to present and defend the proposal.
+After student meets with his/her advisory committee, the student will setup a meeting with their advisory committee to present and defend the proposal.
+Once a date has been finalized, a Proposal Seminar and Defense form needs to be submitted to SBS no less than 30 days prior to the event date.

 The research proposal should be provided to the advisory committee no later than 14 days prior to the defense.
 The formal public presentation will be followed by a private defense of the research proposal to the members of the student's advisory committee.
 The research proposal must be approved by the advisory committee and the Dean prior to registering for Thesis (BMSC 6395).
 It is expected that PhD. students will complete their Research Proposal no later than the summer of year 2.

-Research Proposal Guidelines and the Research Proposal approval forms are available on the GSBS Forms and Guidelines website.
+Research Proposal Guidelines and the Research Proposal approval forms are available on the SBS Forms and Guidelines website.

-Once a doctoral student has successfully advanced to candidacy, he/she may use "PhD Candidate" or "Doctoral Candidate" as a title on any general business correspondence such as business cards, e-mail messages, etc. In addition, the minimum number of credit hours required for full-time enrollment drops from 12 SCH to 9 SCH in long semesters.
+Once a doctoral student has successfully advanced to candidacy, they may use "PhD Candidate" or "Doctoral Candidate" as a title on any general business correspondence such as business cards, e-mail messages, etc. In addition, the minimum number of credit hours required for full-time enrollment drops from 12 SCH to 6 SCH.